-Quinta da Conceição, Azeitão has 7 newly restored rooms and suites, all beautifully furnished with antiques and original art.
-The stunning entrance hall, huge lounge, terraces, large swimming pool and extensive gardens are all exclusively for the use of guests staying at the house.
+Quinta da Conceição Historic Country Retreat has 12 comfortable and character filled suites and apartments, all beautifully furnished with antiques and original art.
+The stunning entrance hall, grand lounge and dining room, the Old Kitchen, terraces, large swimming pool and extensive gardens are all exclusively for the use of guests staying at the house.

-With the exception of staff areas the whole house is available for guest use, rooms can be booked individually or larger families and groups can book the whole house and enjoy exclusive use of the house and facilities with complete privacy.
+Rooms can be booked individually or groups can book the whole house and enjoy exclusive use of the house and facilities with complete privacy.
 Our small team will be on hand to ensure your comfort and make sure your stay is truly unforgettable.

-The house has recently undergone a three year restoration and refurbishment to carefully and sympathetically bring this special place into the 21st century.
+The whole property has recently undergone a decade long restoration and refurbishment to carefully and sympathetically bring this special place into the 21st century.

-The Solar, (manor house in Portuguese) is situated on a secluded hill top surrounded by an estate of over 40 hectares of rural idyll, ancient cork and pine forests, olive groves and fields guaranteeing fine views, privacy, tranquillity, nature and clean air.
-It’s the perfect place to relax and unwind, yet is conveniently located to visit the historic and cultural attractions of beautiful Lisbon, the wine and gastronomy of the nearby towns of Azeitão, Sesimbra, Palmela & Setubal, the stunning coastline and beaches of the Arrábida natural park and golf at Quinta do Peru.
+The Solar, (manor house in Portuguese) is situated on a secluded hill top surrounded by an estate of over 50 hectares of rural idyll, ancient cork oak forests, olive groves and fields guaranteeing fine views, privacy, tranquillity, nature and clean air.
+It’s the perfect place to relax and unwind, yet is conveniently located to visit the historic and cultural attractions of beautiful Lisbon and Sintra, the wine and gastronomy of the nearby towns of Azeitão, Sesimbra, Palmela & Setubal, the stunning coastline and beaches of the Arrábida natural park and golf at Quinta do Peru.

 The swimming pool was originally built in the 18th century as a water tank to store the Quinta’s spring water.
 It has been carefully adapted to create a unique solar heated salt water swimming pool with plenty of room to relax and enjoy the great Portuguese summer.
 The pool is usually warm enough to use from mid May until the end of October.
 Behind the pool is our new Spa, with a sauna and steam room, bathroom, bar area and massage room.

-Quinta da Conceycão, as it was originally called was built for the Dutchman Antonio Cremer and his wife Catherine van Zeller in 1715.
+Quinta da Conceição, as it was originally called was built for the Dutchman Antonio Cremer and his wife Catherine van Zeller in 1715.